-At a bond election held within the District, voters of the District authorized the issuance of \$55,000,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing road facilities.
+At a bond election held within the District, voters of the District authorized the issuance of \$92,100,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing water, wastewater and drainage facilities.
 The Bonds are issued pursuant to such authorization.

-The Bonds are issued by the District pursuant to the terms and conditions of the Bond Resolution, an election held within the District, Article III, Section 52 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.
+The Bonds are issued by the District pursuant to the terms and conditions of the Bond Resolution, an order of the TCEQ, an election held within the District, Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.